mariomliberio/PHP/phpnotes.md

 ## PHP NOTES &#129300;

 - These notes were taken following the Openclassrooms PHP & MYSQL class.
+- A table of contents will be added once the notes are finished.
 ***
 #### Working With Arrays